-Mid-morning we depart for Rila Monastery, stopping for lunch at a local restaurant whose dishes include grilled trout.
-Rila Monastery is Bulgaria's largest monastery, holiest place and greatest pilgrimage centre.
+This morning we depart for Rila Monastery, Bulgaria's largest monastery, holiest place and greatest pilgrimage centre.
 Located in a narrow valley of the Rila Mountains, it grew from an original 10th-century foundation by Ivan Rilski, leader of a community of hermits.
 The present monastery was founded in the 14th century and, despite periods of decline, became a dominant feudal institution, instrumental in preserving Bulgarian religion and culture when the country was part of the Ottoman Empire.
 It consists of a huge enclosure protected by lofty walls.
 On the interior side of the walls are lovely, painted wooden balconies, behind which are the monks' cells and areas designated to services like hospitals and a massive kitchen which could serve thousands of pilgrims at a time.

-We then drive to the pretty town of Bansko, nestled in a verdant landscape set against the ice-capped Mt Vihren, highest peak of the Pirin range.
+Following lunch at a local restaurant whose dishes include grilled trout, we drive to the pretty town of Bansko, nestled in a verdant landscape set against the ice-capped Mt Vihren, highest peak of the Pirin range.
 On arrival we visit the exhibition of icon paintings containing original 18th-century icons, painted by representatives from the famous Bansko Icon-Painting School, some of which are from the Rila Monastery.